yukitakahashi1/Corrections_Gender_Experiment/README.md

 ## License
 These codes are released under the [MIT license](https://github.com/yukitakahashi1/correction_codes/blob/main/LICENSE).

 ## Citing the Paper
-ALSO MENTION SIRI'S PAPER.
-SHOULD I MENTION IT ON AT THE BEGINNING AS WELL?
 ```
 @misc{cost_corrections,
   author =       {Yuki Takahashi},